An Introduction to the Theory of Qur’anic Interpretation

 The number of written works about the Qur’an and its inimitability has continued to grow to the extent that the great scholar and poet, Shaykh Muswthafa Swadiq ar-Rafi’i (r.a.) said, “Since human history was first recorded, no book can be found that has had as many commentaries, interpretations, books, and words written on it to the extent of that written on the Qur’an, not in a similar manner or even close to it.”
 A multitude of works have been published regarding its interpretation, which expound on its inimitability in every area, including its grammar, rhetoric, the clear and unclear verses, its written form and transmission, as well other areas of study.

-There are innumerable commentaries and exegeses on the Qur’an, which is a proof of its inimitability since the scholars have taken so many centuries and they still continue to explore its depths to this day, and they will continue to do so until the Day of Judgement.
+There are innumerable commentaries and exegeses on the Qur’an, which is a proof of its inimitability since the scholars have taken so many centuries, and they still continue to explore its depths to this day, and they will continue to do so until the Day of Judgement.
 Numerous commentaries have been written on the Qur’an, which, for example, treat legal matters like Imam Abu ‘Abdullah Muhammad ibn Ahmad al-Qurthubi’s (r.a.) work, or grammar like Imam Atsir ad-Din Abu Hayyan Muhammad ibn Yusuf an-Nahwi al-Ghanathi’s (r.a.), or hadits like Imam Abu Ja’far Muhammad ibn Jarir ath-Thabari’s (r.a.), Hafizh ‘Imad ad-Din Abu al-Fida’ Isma’il ibn ‘Umar ibn Katsir’s (r.a.), and Imam Abu al-Fadhl ‘Abd ar-Rahman ibn Abu Bakr ibn Muhammad Jalal ad-Din as-Suyuthi’s (q.s.), or stories and history like Imam Abu Ishaq Ahmad ibn Muhammad ats-Tsa’alabi’s (r.a.), or rhetoric like Imam Abu al-Qasim Mahmud ibn ‘Umar az-Zamakhshari’s (r.a.), and so on.

 On the science of exegesis, its inception and development itself, exegesis or interpretation, tafsir, refers in the Arabic language to “explanation” and “uncovering”.
 The word tafsir is derived from the Arabic root “f-s-r” which means “uncovering a mask or lid or making manifest a meaning that is to be understood”.
 Tafsir is technically understood as the elucidation or clarification of Allah’s (s.w.t.)
 Speech or as the explanation of the words and meanings of the Qur’an.
 As reported by Imam as-Suyuthi (q.s.) in his book, al-Itqan, some scholars have defined tafsir as the science of the Revelation of verses, the occasions or context of their Revelation, the reasons for their Revelation, as well as knowledge of verses that are Makkan, versus those that are Madinan, the clear versus the unclear verses, the abrogated versus the abrogating verses, the specific versus the general verses, the absolute versus the limited verses, the prohibiting and the permitting verses, and those verses that warn, command, and recount lessons and parables.
 Imam Abu ‘Abdullah Muhammad ibn ‘Abd al-Baqi’ az-Zurqani (r.a.) defined tafsir thus: “It is the science in which one investigates, within human capacity, the various aspects of the Qur’an insofar as they indicate Allah’s (s.w.t.)
 Intentions.”

 Regarding the status of the science of exegesis, Imam Abu al-Qasim al-Husayn ibn Mufadhdhal ar-Raghib al-Iswfahani (r.a.) stated, “The noblest craft in which a person partakes is the exegesis of the Qur’an.
-This is because the nobility of a science is due to the nobility of its subject-matter, its aim, or the need for it, and tafsir possesses nobility in all three respects: its subject matter is Allah’s (s.w.t.)
+This is because the nobility of a science is due to the nobility of its subject, its aim, or the need for it, and tafsir possesses nobility in all three respects: its subject is Allah’s (s.w.t.)
 Speech, its aim is to obtain true and eternal happiness, and as for the need for it, every religious or worldly perfection, immediate or distant, requires religious science and knowledge which is dependent on knowledge of Allah’s Book.”

 Regarding the nobility of this science, Imam ath-Thabari (r.a.) stated, “Servants of Allah, know that what is most deserving of care and thoroughness in study is what Allah is Pleased with in terms of our knowledge of it and that by means of which the knower gains guidance to the right path and the most comprehensive of all that is Allah’s Book, in which there is no doubt.”